At a glance

 - Session: signed cookies, secure flag, HTTP-only, SameSite=Lax.
 CSRF tokens enforced on all state-changing endpoints.

-/admin/*routes (404, not 403, so the section’s existence isn’t disclosed). - API keys: None today.
+- API keys: None today.
 The product surface is the web UI.
-A read-only programmatic API for customers will get its own auth model when it ships.
+A read-only programmatic API for customers will have its own authentication model when it is released.

-We don’t have SSO/SAML today.
-SCIM provisioning isn’t in the product yet.
-Both are on the roadmap; if your security review requires either, tell us.
+We do not offer SSO/SAML or SCIM provisioning today.
+Both are planned.
+If your security review requires either, tell us.

 5. Authorization

 - A workspace owns its brains.
-A user belongs to one or more workspaces with role
+A user belongs to one or more workspaces, either as an admin or as a member.

 - Members can use any brain in the workspace.